 Notifications can go out to any recipients, including both email addresses and endpoints like a Slack channel that you’ve configured in your account.
 When new insights are found the notifications will tell you the title, type, and the source account:

-For details on how to integrate with Grafana, please check out our Grafana Integration blog post.
+For details on how to integrate with Grafana, please check out our post on Grafana Integration.
 For users newer to either Grafana and/or Kibana, please take a moment to read through our product comparison post.

 Logz.io will be attending a series of conferences in the near future so don’t be shy and come and talk to us!

 As always, we’d love to get your feedback.
 So if you have any questions or ideas, feel free to let us know email@example.com.